 Written advocacy: pleadings and evidence

 Most of Latin America’s justice systems are situated in the civil law family.
-Contrary to common law systems, civil law systems rely heavily on documentary material as opposed to oral testimony.
-That is why, as noted before, the civil law tradition is characterised by its emphasis on formalities.
+Contrary to common law systems, civil law systems rely heavily on written documentary material as opposed to oral testimony.
+That is why, as noted above, the civil law tradition is characterised by its emphasis on formalities.
 For example, Article 16 of the Mexican Constitution requires judicial resolutions to be supported and reasoned, requiring the judge to review and address any and all arguments submitted by the litigator.

 Because of this, judicial resolutions are long and greatly detailed.
 Naturally, Latin American arbitrators tend to issue arbitral awards that are longer and more heavily detailed than the resolutions of common law arbitrators.
 Formalism, once again, comes into play.
 For example, procedural background commonly constitutes an extensive chapter of the award to demonstrate that due process has not been violated.
-Naturally, excessive detail and length increase the risk, if the award is under judicial review for set-aside, for such judicial review to be deeper and more complex.
+Naturally, excessive detail and length increase the risk, if the award is under judicial review for set aside, for judicial review to be deeper and more complex.

-Once again, the exception to this rule is found in the commercial international arena, where practitioners from the region draft and submit briefs, writs and document production requests that are more succinct.
+Once again, the exception to this rule is found in the international commercial arena, where practitioners from the region draft and submit briefs, writs and document production requests that are more succinct.

-In summary, one may expect formalism to take a role in the preparation and outcome of briefs, writs, document production requests and awards when the arbitration is local, or when it takes place between Latin American parties.
+In summary, one may expect formalism to take a role in the preparation and outcome of briefs, writs, document production requests and awards when the arbitration is local or when it takes place between Latin American parties.
 However, when the arbitration is international, even when the place of the arbitration is within Latin America, one must expect that the Latin American arbitrators or practitioners will not consider excessive local formalities.

 Oral advocacy and management of evidence